Profile of the degree program

 Course language: English

-Six professors from three universities in Rhineland-Palatinate and experts from the Rural Area Service Center (DLR) Rhenish Palatinate shape the teaching at the Wine Campus.
-Through their research projects on climate change, sustainability, fungus-resistant grape varieties, digitalization and non-alcoholic wines, they make science tangible in the lectures.
+Six professors from three universities in Rhineland-Palatinate, along with experts from the Rural Area Service Center (DLR) Rhenish Palatinate, shape the curriculum at the Wine Campus.
+Through their research projects on climate change, sustainability, fungus-resistant grape varieties, digitalization, and non-alcoholic wines, they bring science to life in their lectures.

 Off to new horizons